 JOU 306 Newspaper and Magazine Production Management (3) ii (odd-numbered years).
 Principles of publication management: determining editorial objectives, identifying publics, defining content and physical format; personnel and production management; packaging the news for accuracy, clarity, and effective communication.
-Prerequisite: JOU 202, 210 or 212, or consent of instructor.
+Prerequisites: JOU 202, 210 or 212, or consent of instructor.

 JOU 310 Journalism Laboratory: Newspaper Production Management (2) i, ii.
 Supervised experience in managerial positions on the campus newspaper; application of the principles of professional journalism.
-May be repeated for a total of 8 credits.
-Prerequisite: JOU 210; credit or concurrent enrollment in JOU 306; or consent of instructor.
+Prerequisites: JOU 210 and 306 (may be taken concurrently), or consent of instructor.

-JOU 312 Journalism Laboratory: Yearbook/Magazine Production Management (2) i, ii.
-Supervised experience in managerial positions on the campus yearbook; applications of principles of professional journalism.
-May be repeated for a total of 8 credits.
-Prerequisite: JOU 212; credit or concurrent enrollment in JOU 306; or consent of instructor.
+JOU 312 Journalism Laboratory: Specialized Publications Production Management (2) i, ii.
+Supervised experience in managerial positions on the campus yearbook; application of principles of professional journalism.
+Prerequisite: JOU 212 and 306 (may be taken concurrently), or consent of instructor.

 JOU 314 Special Topics in Journalism (3) i (even-numbered years).
-Advanced course in journalism; topics vary from semester to semester.
+An advanced course in journalism.
+Topics will vary from semester to semester.
 May be repeated for credit.
 Prerequisite: Consent of instructor.

 JOU 316 Internship in Journalism (2-6) i, ii, iii.
 Practical application of journalism skills in a professional setting; correlates academic preparation with supervision in a work experience (thirty clock hours of work for each credit).
-May be repeated for a total of 12 credits.
-Prerequisite: Junior or senior standing and consent of faculty coordinator and department chairperson.
+May be repeated for a maximum total of 12 credits.